Christmas and New Year Offer thumbImage

 Direct selling is a business model in which products or services are sold straight to the consumer through a network of independent sellers.
 There’s no requirement for a fixed retail outlet to sell products.
 The distributors use face-to-face selling, home parties, one-to-one appointments, or online social selling to generate sales.

-The core features that attract brands to use direct selling are low fixed overhead, personal selling, flexible hours, and a reliance on direct relationships rather than shopfront traffic.
+The core features that attract brands to use direct selling are low fixed overhead, personal selling, and a reliance on direct relationships rather than shopfront traffic.
 For example, an independent consultant can host a party at home for skincare product demonstrations and sell directly to interested people.
 For every successful sale, the distributor earns a margin or commission, based on the company's compensation plan.

 To understand it simply, visualize this: Manufacturer (Direct selling company) → Direct seller (Distributors) → Consumer